ppy/osu-wiki/wiki/Contests/Aspire/6/en.md

 - You may enter as a team of up to 2 people — [please register your team via the form here](https://form-auth.ppy.sh/form/2026-aspire-6-registrations).
   - You may also enter as a solo contestant if you wish.
   - This form uses osu!
 OAuth to authenticate you.
 If you're not properly authenticated, your registration will not count.
-Please follow instruction on the form carefully.
+Please follow the instructions on the form carefully.
 - You may only be part of **one** team for this contest.
 - Any submitted entry that doesn't have a registration tied to it will be automatically disqualified.
 - Entries must be submitted by the person who registered the team in the form.